RoblabWh/argus/README.md

     - the ip adress of the backend will be set automatically (needed acess over the network) - the ip can be updated autoamtically on start by setting ```--refresh-ip```
     - if you want to load weather data, set OPEN_WEATHER_API_KEY with your own API key from [openweathermap](https://openweathermap.org/)
     - if you made manual changes to the .env, restart the containers
+    - to use WebODM clone the official webodm container and adjust the webodm path and username + password in the argus env (and set ENABLE_WEBODM to true)
 5. open in Browser (port 5173)